Studying online (if an online offering is shown below)

 Content is oriented towards exercise testing and prescription for enhancing health and well-being in apparently healthy populations (in line with the competencies outlined by Exercise and Sports Science Australia ESSA at Accredited Exercise Scientist AES proficiency level).
 The unit also provides a platform for those progressing to higher levels of study to obtain Accredited Exercise Physiology (AEP) status.

-Students will gain competency in assessing the risks of exercise, and individualising exercise testing and exercise prescription in apparently healthy individuals across the spectrum of age, including risk factor management.
+Students will gain competency in assessing the risks and benefits of exercise, and individualising exercise testing and exercise prescription in apparently healthy individuals across the spectrum of age, including risk factor management.
 Students will also gain competencies in methods of health and fitness assessment, and exercise programming, targeting at risk factor modification to prevent chronic disease.

 - Credit